Tier Availability

 Whenever you open the editor for a month that doesn’t have any expected paychecks yet, Purpose Budget may suggest a checklist of candidates pulled from two sources:

-• Plaid-detected recurring streams — if you have bank accounts connected, Purpose Budget can additionally suggest recurring inflows detected from your bank activity.
+- Plaid-detected recurring streams — if you have bank accounts connected, Purpose Budget can additionally suggest recurring inflows detected from your bank activity.
+The stream must be confirmed on the Bills & Subscriptions page first (a still-“detected” stream won’t be suggested yet).
 Premium only (requires bank sync).

 Review the suggestions, adjust owner labels if you want, uncheck anything you don’t want to track, and confirm.
 The selected rows are saved as your expected paychecks for that month.
 Suggestions appear only when the month’s list is empty — once you have at least one row in there, the editor opens straight into edit mode.